Caring for Newborn Kittens

 7

-To make sure the kitten defecates and urinates, you need to take on the role of mother.
+To make sure the kitten defecates and urinates, you need to take on the role of the mother.
 You must accomplish this task.
 To do this, use a piece of cotton and gently pass it over the genitals and the anal area of the kitten so it can do its business.
+This mimics the mother cat's grooming behavior, which stimulates the kitten's bodily functions.
+It's essential to perform this task after each feeding.

 8